FIELD JOURNAL.

 Azure Landing Zone Refactors: The Hub-and-Spoke Reality Check

-A landing zone built for day one rarely survives day 500.
+An Azure landing zone built for day one rarely survives day 500.
 Refactoring to hub-and-spoke can be zero-downtime — if you treat network and identity as lift-and-shift assets, not rebuilds.
 But in the real world, Azure Policy drift, Private Link sprawl, and custom role creep are the first visible symptoms of landing zone entropy.
-And here’s…
+And…

 Client’s GKE Cluster Ate Their Entire VPC: The IP Math I Uncovered During Triage

-The Triage: GKE Pod Address Exhaustion IP_SPACE_EXHAUSTED is often a terminal diagnosis for a production cluster.
-I recently stepped into a war room where a client’s primary scaling group had flatlined.
-Workloads were cordoned, deployments were stuck in Pending, and the estimated cost of the stall was nearing $15k per hour in lost transaction volume….
+The Triage: GKE Pod Address Exhaustion GKE pod IP exhaustion is one of the few failure modes that gives you no warning before it goes terminal.
+I recently stepped into a war room where a client’s primary scaling group had flatlined — workloads cordoned, deployments stuck in Pending, and the estimated cost of the stall…

 The Physics of Data Egress: How to Burn $180k in a Weekend